David Shore: House

 In 2003, producer Paul Attanasio — who had previously worked with NBC on such shows as Homicide: Life on the Street and Gideon's Crossing — approached Shore to request a procedural, as he knew the network was looking for another one to follow up on the success of Law & Order and to imitate CBS's success with CSI and NCIS.
 Attanasio's idea was to apply the police procedural genre to a show about medicine.
 While in most procedurals the characters are secondary to the mystery, Shore decided that a medical procedural should place the mystery secondary to the hero.
 He therefore conceived of a hero similar to the iconic detective Sherlock Holmes.

-That hero was Dr. Gregory House, the main character of House, M.D., played (with an American accent) by the British actor, comedian, and musician Hugh Laurie.
+That hero was Dr. Gregory House, the main character of House, played (with an American accent) by the British actor, comedian, and musician Hugh Laurie.
 Although NBC took a pass on the series, Fox picked it up, and by the end of the first season, it was their biggest new hit of 2004–05.
-Shore wrote or co-wrote five episodes of that first season, including its pilot and the Season One pre-finale, "Three Stories", in which he intricately wove the stories of three patients, while also revealing the reason for Dr. House's limp and Vicodin (hydrocodone) addiction.
+Shore wrote or co-wrote five episodes of that first season, including its pilot and the Season One pre-finale, "Three Stories", in which he intricately wove the stories of three patients, while also revealing the reason for Dr. House's limp and Vicodin addiction.
 The latter of these won the 2005 Emmy for Outstanding Writing for a Drama Series.
 Shore made his directorial debut on the series House directing the Season Two finale "No Reason".
 Due to the success of House, Shore was granted a generous contract for fourth, fifth, and sixth seasons.
 The sixth season began with a two-hour season premiere titled "Broken", which he co-wrote.
 Shore and his co-writers won the Writers Guild of America Award for episodic drama at the February 2010 ceremony for the premiere.

 House was renewed for a seventh season, which began airing on September 20, 2010, as well as an eighth and final season.

 After House

 In 2009, Shore finished production of the short-lived police TV show Winters starring Famke Janssen.

 In February 2013, Entertainment Weekly reported that Shore would write for an upcoming ABC television show titled Doubt, about "a 'charming low-rent' lawyer battling his demons" starring Steve Coogan.

 In August, 2015, Amazon Video released a pilot episode for Sneaky Pete, a show Shore and Bryan Cranston created.
 The first season of Sneaky Pete was exclusively released in its entirety on Amazon Video on January 13, 2017.

-In 2019, as WGA Co-Chair, Shore joined other WGA members in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
+In 2019, as WGA Co-chair, Shore joined other WGA members in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
 In May 2021, he and his Shore Z Productions company renewed his first look deal with Sony.

-Personal life

-He lived in Encino Hills, California, with his wife Judy and their three children until 2010, when the family moved to a larger home in nearby Pacific Palisades.